 - the medium for single travellers, who may carry a tote or backpack separately for their electronics too

-- the extra large for parents who need to pack their children’s clothes and travel goods in with their own.
+- the extra large for parents who need to pack their children’s clothes and travel goods in with their own, or for mega shoppers

 Suitcase Size & Suitcase Weight